avcoder/unit06-lesson08/slides.md

 # Exercise: putting it all together

 - Use https://fakestoreapi.com/ or your Node/Express app but refactored to only output JSON
-- Create a store page that lists all products
+- Create a store page that lists all products on a table (can use Material UI or other UI framework)
-- Create CRUD functionality for shopping cart
+   - Extra: make it so that at least one of the columns is sortable (ex: by price)
 - Create a login screen

 ---